ewendel/elm-workshop/README.md

 If you call `viewCard` with the card record you created in the previous task you should now see a beautiful little kitten on you screen!

->#### Note about `Html msg`
+>#### Note about `Html a`
->Don't worry about that scary type `Html msg` - we'll learn more about that later!
-Simply put, it's just saying that "hey, our HTML will emit some actions later on, and they will be of type `msg` (which is a type placeholder).
+>Don't worry about that scary type `Html a` - we'll learn more about that later!
+Simply put, it's just saying that "hey, our HTML will emit some actions later on, and they will be of type `a` (which is a type variable, or a wildcard).

 ### Union Types: Representing card state